macplus-solutions/factor/README.md

 ![factor](https://macplus.solutions/images/factor.png)

-[Factor](https://macplus.solutions/docs/factor/) is a small Swift command-line tool built as an exercise in approachable code.
-It uses a concrete math problem as a starting point, but the focus is clarity: simple structure, readable names, and behavior you can follow without needing to learn a larger system.
+[Factor](https://macplus.solutions/docs/factor/) is a small Swift CLI tool built around a simple problem, designed to make command-line development in Swift more approachable.
+It favors clarity over cleverness—simple structure, readable names, and predictable behavior—serving as both a utility and a reference.
+If you’re curious about the math behind it, you can learn more about factors [here](https://www.duolingo.com/course/math/Learn-Math).